nuxeo/nuxeo/README.md

  * nuxeo-distribution-tests: Helper POM with Nuxeo test dependencies
  * nuxeo-distribution-tomcat: Tomcat distributions
  * nuxeo-functional-tests: Framework for testing nuxeo distributions
+ * nuxeo-dam-functional-tests: DAM specific additions to nuxeo-functional-tests
  * nuxeo-launcher: Control Panel and launcher
  * nuxeo-marketplace-dam: Marketplace package of DAM
     * ftest/webdriver: WebDriver tests for DAM
  * nuxeo-marketplace-dm: Marketplace package of DM
+ * nuxeo-marketplace-rest-api: Marketplace package of REST API
  * nuxeo-marketplace-social-collaboration: Marketplace package of Social Collaboration
  * nuxeo-startup-wizard: Startup Wizard WebApp
+ * nuxeo-distribution-tomcat-wizard-tests: WebDriver tests for Tomcat wizard

 ## Produced packages

  * NXR packages
+     * Core Server
      * Content Application Platform (CAP)
      * Advanced Document Management (DM)
      * Digital Assets Management (DAM)
-     * Social Collaboration
+     * Social Collaboration (SC)
  * Marketplace packages
+     * Advanced Document Management (DM)
+     * Digital Assets Management (DAM)
+     * Social Collaboration (SC)
+     * REST API
  * Tomcat packages
+     * Core Server
+     * Content Application Platform (CAP)

 ## Understanding Maven profiles and classifiers

 Profiles are mainly used to manage the list of classifiers being generated.
-Maven plugins rely by default on a such mechanism for creating tests, sources and javadoc jars.
+Maven plugins rely by default on a such mechanism for creating tests, sources and Javadoc JARs.
 It is usable also for any other specific builds (OS, JDK, env, packaging, ...).
-It's widely used by a lot of third-parties (google gwt, json, shindings, ...).
+It's widely used by a lot of third-parties (Google GWT, JSON, shindings, ...).
 Think about "classifiers" as "qualifiers" (sources, javadoc, tests, linux, windows, mac, jta, all, ...).
 For example, the following are two alternatives ("classifiers") for the package ("artifact") named "nuxeo-distribution-tomcat":